Connecticut Energy Education

 Teaching Tips | Science | Pedagogy |

-- Several sections of the activity could "stand alone" and be undertaken, rather than the entire project.
+- Several sections of the activity could "stand alone" and be used rather than the entire project.

 - Before embarking on this activity, educators will need to determine whether the data required to complete the activity is available or if implementation is feasible.